guerzon/guerzon.github.io/_posts/2022-09-21-How-to-Manage-Your-AWS-Infrastructure-With-Terraform-Part1.md

 ### IAM user

-As an AWS best-practice, create an IAM user with *programmatic access* and the following *policies* attached to them via Identity and Access Management (IAM) in the AWS console:
+Terraform needs a user with privileges to manage AWS objects.
+For this demo, create an (Identity and Access Management) IAM user with *programmatic access* and the following *policies* attached to it:

 - NetworkAdministrator
 - AmazonEC2FullAccess
 - AmazonS3FullAccess

+Of course, IAM provides more granular control for users, and the 3 above are just for the purposes of this demo.

 If you have not created an IAM user before, [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) is a useful guide you can use.
-At the end of the IAM user creation process, you should be presented with the following page showing the access key ID and the secret access key.
+At the end of the IAM user creation process, you should be presented with a page with the access key ID and the secret access key.
 Copy these values and save them somewhere (private) because we will be using them at a later step.
 For this tutorial, I have created a user called `terraform-user`.

-**Remember**: always keep these credentials **confidential**!
+**Remember**: In production environments, properly plan the IAM roles and policies attached to the terraform user.

 ### S3 Bucket

 Create an S3 Bucket which will hold our `terraform.tfstate` file.
-Terraform state files are explained in a later step in this guide.
+Terraform state files are explained at a later step in this guide.

 If you have not created an S3 bucket before, [here](https://medium.com/swlh/how-to-manage-your-aws-infrastructure-with-terraform-3581b631fd9d#:~:text=S3%20bucket%20before%2C-,here,-is%20a%20useful) is a useful guide you can use.
 For this tutorial, I have created an S3 bucket called `terraform-s3-bucket-testing`: